• Skip to primary navigation

 smiling child rolling dough

-The dough is rolled into balls, about 1-2 inches each in size.
-Then, roll the balls in powdered sugar for a sugar coating.
-This is one of the most “funnest” things for young sous chefs.
+This is one of the most "funnest" things for young sous chefs.
 Then, place on a cookie sheet.

 Have even MORE fun with Googly eyes

-After baking for 10-12 minutes, the cookie balls are removed from the oven and then - right away – add the Googly Eyes.
-I’m gonna have to correct myself.
-THIS is the funnest part.
-Kids love it!!
-And everything is edible, including the candy eyes.
-NOTE: It’s important for the Googly eyes to be added i-mee-jet-lee (immediately) after the cookies come out of the oven when they’re still warm and soft.
+NOTE: It's important for the Googly eyes to be added right away after the cookies come out of the oven, when they're still warm and soft.
 Just be sure to put a kitchen towel on the edge of the cookie sheet to protect that young skin from the hot pan.

 child placing candy eyes into cookies

-As you can see, my assistant was super-into this step.
-Bonus: There is no way to do this wrong – use one eye, lots of eyes, right-side-up, right-side-down, all look fantastic!
+Bonus: There is no way to do this wrong - use one eye, lots of eyes, right-side-up, right-side-down, all look fantastic!

 2 different size packages of candy eyes